 B-BBEE POLICY, LEGISLATION UNDER REVIEW – DEPUTY PRESIDENT

-According to Deputy President Paul Mashatile, a review of broad-based black economic empowerment (B-BBEE) legislation is already under way.
+According to Deputy President Paul Mashatile, a review of broad-based black economic empowerment (B-BBEE) policy and legislation is already under way.
 In a Presidency media statement recording his remarks during a recent question-and-answer session in the National Assembly, the Deputy President is quoted as having:

 • alluded to policy ‘reform’ and ‘potential amendments’ to the legislation